 Review transactions before converting.
-Check that dates are correct, have a correct year (Date), amount, withdrawals and deposits are shown in corresponding columns, check number (Doc/Check#) is assigned.
+Check that dates are correct, have the correct year (Date), amount, withdrawals and deposits are shown in corresponding columns, check number (Doc/Check#) is assigned.
 Reassign columns to QFX fields if needed.
-Before converting select the QFX target to match your Quicken version or your accounting software: Regular QFX, Quicken 2018+, Quicken 2017, Quicken 2016, Quicken 2015, YNAB.
+Select the QFX target to match your Quicken version or your accounting software: Regular QFX, Quicken 2018+, Quicken 2017, Quicken 2016, Quicken 2015, YNAB.

 Set the date format if applicable.